James-HoneyBadger/SagaCraft/docs/user-guides/USER_MANUAL.md

 ## Introduction

-### What is the Colossal StoryWorks?
+### What is SagaCraft?

-Colossal StoryWorks is a powerful, modern system for creating and playing text adventures with:
+SagaCraft is a powerful, modern system for creating and playing text adventures with:

 - **Modern Python Implementation** - Clean, maintainable code
 - **Graphical IDE** - Create adventures without programming